 How many visas are given out a year?

-In 2016 there were 137,893 O-1 Visas approved and the EB1 visas had 4,769 approved with adjustment of status and 761 approved new arrivals.
+Let’s take 2019 as an example of pre-COVID figures – there were 163,342 O-1 Visas approved and the EB1 visas had 42,862 approved.
 For the stats of your country click here.

 Do I need a sponsor for the EB-1 Green Card?